zhyee/deflatejoin/README.md

 # deflatejoin
-A go package used to more efficiently concat(join) multi gzip/zlib compressed files, which benefits from cgo and zlib.
+A go package used to more efficiently concat(join) multi gzip/zlib files, which benefits from cgo and zlib.
 It's a golang port(wrapper) of Mark Adler's [gzjoin.c](https://github.com/madler/zlib/blob/develop/examples/gzjoin.c).
 Compared to decompressing all files